-Consider Phlebas was Banks's fourth published novel, his first Culture novel, his first science fiction novel (although you can find hints of SF in some of his earliest books), and the first book he published under what a friend described as “a transparent attempt on the World's Most Penetrable Pseudonym record.”
+Consider Phlebas was Banks's fourth published novel, his first Culture novel, his first science fiction novel (although you can find hints of SF in some of his earliest books), and the first book he published under what one of his friends described as “a transparent attempt on the World's Most Penetrable Pseudonym record.”

 I was reminded of this book, and reread it, because one of the conference rooms in my new building at work is named “Vavatch Orbital.”

 Banks's second book, published 1985; this is the first time I've read it.
 Reading it, I kept seeing in it aspects of Banks's later books: his love of complicated narrative structure (three different timelines, with no obvious connection); impossibly huge objects; a surreal world that's reminiscent of The Bridge in some ways and Surface Detail in others.

 This book was published without an “M”, but it's possible to see in it that Banks would become a major science fiction author.

 It's obvious from about the first page that Frank, the main character and narrator, is intelligent, articulate, and a monster.
 It takes a little longer to become clear that this is very specifically about gender: he turns himself into a monster because that's what he thinks masculinity is.
 “It occurred to me then, as it has before, that that is what men are really for.
 Both sexes can do one thing specially well; women can give birth and men can kill.”